It took a tragic experience for me to realize how important loving communication is within a family.

 The harder the lesson the greater the potential growth.

 Since then I have dedicated my life to learning about relationships and healing wounds.
-I hired a coach, found my passion for families, got my PHD in phycology, went to various trainings including coaching training and Love and Logic training just to name a few.
+I hired a coach, found my passion for families, got my Masters in Psychology, went to various trainings including coaching training and Love and Logic training just to name a few.
 I have spent over a decade sharing what I have learned through classes, seminars and coaching.

 If you want to learn skills that will help you have meaningful, loving relationships, I would love to support you in achieving your goals.